Skip to content

 b.
 Semantic Interoperability is a Problem for Business to Solve.

-Also as supply chains organizations gain experience in data integration, they begin to realize that issues with data interoperability is not just an IT problem, but rather a business problem.
-While IT can transfer data from one system to another, the meaning of the data is unclear for the receiving organization.
-Let’s take the example of a transportation carrier transmitting data to a shipper.
+So, it is critical that supply chain organizations start to realize that data interoperability is not just an IT problem to solve.
+Business organizations, not IT, must make sure that the data that their systems transfer is understandable and actionable to the receiving organization and their systems.
+For example, let’s look at a transportation carrier transmitting data to a shipper.
 In this case, one of the data elements is a date field.
 The question for the shipper is what does this date field represent.
 Is it a ship date, manifested created date, data transmission date, or just a random date?
-Indeed, this is a semantic interoperability problem!
+Indeed, this is a semantic interoperability problem, not a technical problem!

 Ultimately, business must clearly define all these data elements and assign meaning to them.
 Based on my years of experience working with thousands of shippers and third-party logistics (3PL) providers, I recommend that businesses take the following four key actions.